dlang/DIPs/DIPs/DIP1xxx-SSS.md

 The purpose of this DIP is to maintain this ability, while also allowing internal and external references to the instance.
-The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opMove`, that will get called and allow the struct to update the references invalidated by the move.
+The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opPostMove`, that will get called and allow the struct to update the references invalidated by the move.

 ### Reference